rp-rs/rp-hal/boards/sparkfun-thing-plus-rp2040/README.md

 board with USB-C and a WS2812B addressable LED.

-This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pro Micro RP2040.
+This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Thing Plus RP2040.

 [Sparkfun Thing Plus RP2040]: https://www.sparkfun.com/products/17745
 [sparkfun-thing-plus-rp2040]: https://github.com/rp-rs/rp-hal/tree/main/boards/sparkfun-thing-plus-rp2040